Keigin-ni

-Keigin-ni (慶ぎん尼) was a Japanese noble woman member of Ryūzōji Clan during the Sengoku period.
-Often referred to as the "Widow of the Ryūzōji," her life was intertwined with the fortunes of the Ryūzōji clan.
-She was described as a courageous woman and always carried a short sword named Fumonshu.
+Keigin-ni (慶誾尼) was a Japanese noble woman member of Ryūzōji Clan during the Sengoku period.
+She is described as a described as a courageous woman and always carried a short sword named Fumonshu.

 Biography

-Born as the daughter of Ryūzōji Tanekazu, the sixteenth head of the prestigious Muranaka-Ryūzōji, the primary branch of the Ryūzōji clan, Keigin-ni's destiny was sealed from birth.
-She would go on to become the formal wife of Ryūzōji Kaneie, and their union produced a direct heir named Ryūzōji Takanobu.
+Born as the daughter of Ryūzōji Tanekazu, the sixteenth head of the Muranaka-Ryūzōji, the primary branch of the Ryūzōji clan.
+She would go on to become the wife of Ryūzōji Kaneie and had a son named Ryūzōji Takanobu.
 However, it is suggested that Kaneie's second and third sons, Ryūzōji Nobukane and Ryūzōji Naganobu, may have had a different mother.

-Tragedy Strikes

-In 1545, the Ryūzōji clan faced a tragic turn of events when Kaneie was assassinated, allegedly as part of a plot orchestrated by Baba Yorichika, a senior retainer of the Shōni clan.
+In 1545, Kaneie was assassinated, allegedly as part of a plot orchestrated by Baba Yorichika, a senior retainer of the Shōni clan.

-A Second Marriage and Family Dynamics

 In 1556, Keigin-ni embarked on a new chapter of her life by marrying Nabeshima Kiyofusa, a loyal retainer of the Ryūzōji clan.
 This union resulted in her becoming the stepmother of Kiyofusa's lineal heir, Nabeshima Naoshige.
 As a result, Takanobu and Naoshige were not only cousins but also in-laws to each other.

-A Critical Moment at the Battle of Imayama
+Battle of Imayama

-In 1570, during the intense Battle of Imayama, Saga Castle found itself besieged by a formidable army under the command of Ōtomo Sōrin.
-The dire situation led to a loss of morale within the castle walls, with Takanobu and Nobuo contemplating surrender to the Ōtomo.
+In 1570, during the intense Battle of Imayama, Saga Castle found itself besieged by a overnumbered army under the command of Ōtomo Sōrin.
+This situacion led to a loss of morale within the castle walls, with Takanobu and Nobuo contemplating surrender to the Ōtomo.
 Keigin-ni, displaying remarkable courage and wisdom, confronted Takanobu, rebuking him for his timidity.
-She urged him to rely on Nobumasa and launch a daring nighttime assault against the Ōtomo forces on Mount Ima.
-This pivotal decision, inspired by Keigin-ni's leadership, led to the successful counterattack against the besiegers.
-Throughout this crucial period, Keigin-ni played an instrumental role in shaping decisions, fostering unity, and providing unwavering support to Takanobu.
+She urged him to rely on Nobumasa and launch a assault against the Ōtomo forces on Mount Ima.
+This decision led to the successful counterattack against the besiegers.
+Throughout this period, Keigin-ni played a role in shaping decisions and providing support to Takanobu.

-A Supportive Role After Takanobu's Passing
+After Takanobu's passing

 Following Takanobu's demise in the Battle of Okitanawate in 1584, Keigin-ni continued her active involvement in the governance of the province, extending her support to Ryūzōji Masaie, who assumed leadership of the clan.